edpau/no_game/README.md

 - I realized after refactor function to Tank class, the function is more simple, it is more easy to control the tank state.
 It is inside its own scope.

 # TODO today

+## Quick idea
+- use enum for direction?
+- update error handle for element